the-craft-beer-foundation/white-paper/README.md

 Major brewers use supply contracts that include exclusivity provisions and volume requirements to lock out craft brewers.
 Some contracts require venues to dedicate over 80% of beer taps to their big name brands in exchange for rebates, infrastructure investment and refurbishment loans.
 And large foreign-owned multinational corporations market their own craft-like beers seeking to co-opt craft breweries authenticity and craftiness.
-But craft beer drinkers "want to know who owns the beer they’re drinking" and "there is a strong preference for craft beer from independently owned breweries." [[1](#citations)]

-We see the growing taste for beer from small-scale craft breweries as a "consumer-based social movement." [[2](#citations)]

-Craft beer enthusiasts don't want to be fooled into drinking a "fake version of a product" [[3](#citations)] and there is "strong interest for a seal to identify (that) a beer is from an independent brewery." [[1](#citations)]
+But craft beer drinkers "want to know who owns the beer they’re drinking" and "there is a strong preference for craft beer from independently owned breweries." [[1](#citations)] And craft beer enthusiasts don't want to be fooled into drinking a "fake version of a product" [[2, 3](#citations)] and there is "strong interest for a seal to identify (that) a beer is from an independent brewery." [[1](#citations)]

 Craft breweries are losing revenue, venues aren't capturing consumers attention and craft beer enthusiasts feel increasingly misled.

 The solution is a transparent and efficient Blockchain-based digital community.
 The first component is the Brew token and the second is the Brew platform that values and rewards users for their participation in the craft beer ecosytem.